randall-coding/music-festival-gpt/blog/write-up.md

 This script will use Coachella's music festival lineup to make personalized band recommendations along with song samples from Spotify.
 To skip ahead, the final script is [here](blog/coachella/files)

 ### Install gptscript
 The first thing we need to do is follow these [instructions](https://github.com/gptscript-ai/gptscript) which will vary slightly depending on your operating system.
-I'm running on Linux where the installation step is simple
+I'm running on Linux where the installation step is simply:

 `curl https://get.gptscript.ai/install.sh | sh`

-I then set my openai key to this environment variable:
+I then set my OpenAI key to this environment variable:

 `export OPENAI_API_KEY="your-api-key"`

 ### Mission 1: Capturing the Coachella Lineup

 Let's start by creating our first tool to capture the upcoming coachella lineup.
-The simplest way to capture a website is using the built in `sys.http.html2text?` tool.
-As the name implies it converts an http request into text that chatGPT can process.
+The simplest way to capture a website with GPTscript is using the built in `sys.http.html2text?` tool.
+As the name implies it converts an http request into text that ChatGPT can process.

-Using coachella's official lineup page https://www.coachella.com/lineup I created a tool like so:
+Using coachella's official lineup page https://www.coachella.com/lineup I created a tool like this:

 *coachella.gpt*
 ```